EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

   - how to configure that
   - illustrate the flows

-The flows are visualized on the following image:
+The specified flows are visualized on the following image:

 .. figure:: media/flows2.png
    :align: center

    Figure X. The specified packet flows

-The traffic source UDP apps in the clients are the :ned:`UdpApp` type, i.e. the modular UDP app.
-This module has an optional ``outbound`` module that we can specify in the .INI file to be a :ned:`FlowMeasurementStarter`:
+The UDP apps in the clients and servers are the :ned:`UdpApp` type, i.e. the modular UDP app.
+This module has an optional ``outbound`` module that we can specify in the .INI file to be a :ned:`FlowMeasurementStarter` in the clients:

 .. literalinclude:: ../omnetpp.ini
    :start-at: *.client1.app[*].outbound.typename = "FlowMeasurementStarter"